UEFA Champions League semifinals headline This Week's Soccer on TV and Online

 UEFA Europa League

-3 p.m. -Paramount +, fuboTV, TUDN USA, UniMás – Manchester United vs Roma
+3 p.m. –fuboTV, TUDN USA, UniMás, Paramount + – Roma vs Manchester United

 Copa Libertadores